 The Society for Digital Mental Health is a non-profit organization whose mission is to promote the advancement of digital mental health through disseminating knowledge and research, working collectively with stakeholders to promote the equitable implementation of digital mental health services, and supporting effective and sustainable policy.

-- Support the development and sharing of knowledge concerning the design, effectiveness, use, implementation, and dissemination of digital mental health products and services among a broad groups of stakeholders including researchers, healthcare providers, payers, employers, developers, patient advocates, educators, and policy experts.
+- Support knowledge generation and sharing concerning the design, effectiveness, use, implementation, and dissemination of digital mental health products and services among a broad variety of stakeholders, including researchers, healthcare providers, payers, employers, developers, patient advocates, educators, and policy experts.

 - Foster the development and application of evidence standards and evidence-based best practices for sustainable, effective implementation of digital mental health technologies across different care delivery settings and models.

 - Promote the equitable use of digital mental health products and services, with a focus on benefiting underserved and at-risk communities and reducing health disparities.